tdwg/mids/current-drafts/MIDS-definition-v0.16-28May2022.md

   <tfoot>
 </table>

 **<span style="text-decoration:underline;">MIDS level 1</span>** is a basic level of information about a specimen.
-The creation of a basic digital record with a globally unique identifier enables all other information (including images and/or other media types) to be associated unambiguously with a single physical specimen.
-The elements of name and geographical region are often included to create a virtual representation of the physical collections, enabling similar search and browsing capabilities online as researchers and curators would have at the cabinets of physical specimens.
+The creation of a basic digital record with an identifier enables all other information (including images and/or other media types) to be associated with a single physical specimen.
+Two elements to define the scope of a physical specimen and to provide some information about the kind of object, as well as the institution in which the specimen is held included to create a virtual representation of the physical collections, enabling similar search and browsing capabilities online as researchers and curators would have at the cabinets of physical specimens.
+Two metadata elements are included to provide information about when the record was last updated as well as how the user is permitted to use the information.

 **<span style="text-decoration:underline;">MIDS level 0</span>** (usually being established prior to any formal digitization and hence considered a pre-level) is a bare level of information that exists to make an association between a physical specimen with its identifier (barcode, for example) and an entry in a catalogue or database.
 One early action in a digitization process is the creation of a database record that acknowledges or coincides with the existence or accession of a physical specimen into a collection, but not necessarily with any other information digitized at that stage.
 Note, however that image(s) can be generated and referenced at this early stage.

-## 3.5 Information elements expected and expansion beyond the minimum
+## 3.6 Information elements expected and expansion beyond the minimum

 At each level, MIDS defines the information elements that must be present.
 This is specified in section 4 below